Menu

 Auction campaigns typically run for four weeks.
 They often work to produce above-reserve prices because bidding at an auction often involves an emotional response by the buyer – something that’s less evident in private sales or Expression of Interest campaigns.

-Mr Watts works closely with co-listing agent, Liz Brettell.
-The two are mature agents–both are parents, who specialise in the family home market and have been responsible for recent major sales of $2 million-plus double-fronted heritage properties and other larger homes.
+Mr Watts works closely with his team members within the partnership.
+Many who are parents, who specialise in the family home market and have been responsible for recent major sales of $2 million-plus double-fronted heritage properties and other larger homes.

 Backing up this core team are support workers, who concentrate on the pre-marketing work of campaigns, as well as buyer-focused selling agents, who source and qualify would-be buyers.
 The support staff works to ensure the property is presented well and advertised in the way the vendors are comfortable with in the run-up to the marketing launch.